 During the Interim Period and the Operations Period, the Assembly of Quotaholders, acting by vote of the quotaholders holding a majority in interest (51%) of the quotas, has authority to manage the operations and activities of GasBol.
 Certain major decisions will require an affirmative vote of the holders of two-thirds of the quotas.
 During the Interim Period, the quotaholders will appoint (i) a nominee to the Assembly of Quotaholders appointed by Transredes as chairman of the Assembly of Quotaholders and (ii) a nominee appointed by EIBH as the project director.
 During the Operations Period, the quotaholders will appoint the chairman of the Assembly of Quotaholders and the project director.
 The project director will manage and control the day-to-day business of GasBol, including the management of the Bolivian Spur.

-Under the Quotaholders’ Agreement, if TransBorder Gas Services Ltd. requests that the capacity of the Bolivian Spur be expanded to permit TBS to enter into firm transportation agreements for such expansion capacity, then EIBH, SGLA and Transredes will cause GasBol to effect such expansion.
+Under the Quotaholders’ Agreement, if TBS requests that the capacity of the Bolivian Spur be expanded to permit TBS to enter into firm transportation agreements for such expansion capacity, then EIBH, SGLA and Transredes will cause GasBol to effect such expansion.
 If one of the quotaholders disagrees with such expansion, the other quotaholders can proceed at their expense, and the disagreeing quotaholder’s ownership of GasBol will be diluted.

 TBS